Grey Pearl jewellery use and care

 GENERAL USE AND CARE TIPS

-• Any use of solvents, harsh chemicals, silver polish or dips will only wear off the plating and damage cultured pearls.
-Tarnished metal can be polished with a soft polishing cloth to restore some shine.
+• Any use of solvents, harsh chemicals, silver polish or silver dips will badly damage cultured pearls and eventually wear off the plating if the chains are plated.
+Tarnished metal can be polished upwith a soft polishing cloth to restore some shine.

 Using your BEADSonCHAINS

 A few tips that will make your Coco Chains or any chain last longer

 When handling your chain it may suddenly look funny!

 A pearl or two will seem dislodged.
 Don't worry!